 My strategy is simple.
 Make the Egg Muffin Cups during the weekend, partake and share, then have the remaining egg cups ready to go during my work week.

 It worked well and was brilliantly executed through Tuesday, then they were all gone!

 My next plan is to make more, freeze some, and not share?!

 These egg muffins are rich, creamy, and naturally low-carb.
 No addition of flour or any leavening agents.

 There is a lot of flexibility when making egg cups.
 Most days I whip it up with just the sour cream, cheese and chives.

 Other days Some days I clear out my vegetable drawer chopping a variety of goodies to add to these cups.

-With only 1 carbs each and under 100 calories, these muffins are a low carb and keto dieter’s delight!
+With only 1 carb each and under 100 calories, these muffins are a low-carb and keto dieter’s delight!

 Ingredients for Egg Muffin Cups: